ethanbradley/nihpc-documentation/docs/Getting Started.md

 To use PuTTy as a remote ssh client, the configuration is similar to MobaXTerm.
 To begin, you will need to configure a session:

-If you are connecting from outside the QUB campus, you must convert the private key "my-kelvin-key" to the PuTTy Private Key format ".ppk".
+If you are connecting from outside the QUB campus, you must convert the private key `my-kelvin-key` to the PuTTy Private Key format `.ppk`.
 To do so, you need to open the component "PuTTygen", and follow the steps

   1. Click on "Actions - Load an existing private key file - Load".

     ![PuTTygen screen](assets/PuTTygen1.png)

-  2. When the browse window opens, change the file format from "PuTTy Private Key Files (*.ppk)" to "All files (*.*)".
-Then, browse in your system and select your private-key file "my-kelvin-key".
+  2. When the browse window opens, change the file format from "PuTTy Private Key Files (\*.ppk)" to "All files (\*.\*)".
+Then, browse in your system and select your private-key file `my-kelvin-key`.
 You will be asked for the passphrase.<br />
-Select "Save private key", and save it under the name "my-kelvin-key.ppk".
+Select "Save private key", and save it under the name `my-kelvin-key.ppk`.

 Now, you can configure your session in PuTTy, following the steps:

   1. On the initial window, fill the fields:

-    - Host name (or IP address): "<username\>@kelvin2.qub.ac.uk" to connect from inside the QUB campus, or "<username\>@login.kelvin.alces.network" from outside the QUB campus.
+    - Host name (or IP address): `<username>@kelvin2.qub.ac.uk` to connect from inside the QUB campus, or `<username>@login.kelvin.alces.network` from outside the QUB campus.
-    - Port: "22" to connect from inside the QUB campus, or "55890" from outside the QUB campus.
+    - Port: `22` to connect from inside the QUB campus, or `55890` from outside the QUB campus.
     - Connection type: click on "SSH".
     - Saved sessions: give a name to your session and click on "Save".